joshuargutierrez/Site2CRM/README.md

 #  Frequently Asked Questions
 ## How many leads can be created with Site2CRM?
-    Site2CRM allows unlimited leads to be created per month in your CRM..
+    Site2CRM allows unlimited leads to be created per month in your CRM.
 ## What is Site2CRM?
     Site2CRM is a user friendly lead/deal creation tool that connects the web form on your website directly to your CRM.
 This way when your visitors to